 About The Program

 Light the World! is a chance for high school students to investigate, research, and learn how faith and culture interact with everyday activities.
 Each day we witness how this is achieved at a locale in D.C.
 Students witness faithful excellence in action in business, science, politics, sports, and the arts.
-Visiting places such as the Capitol, National Gallery of Art, and Washington Nationals Stadium and hearing from people who have achieved success in those realms talk about how faith intersects with those activities.
+Visiting places such as the Capitol, National Gallery of Art, and Professional Baseball Stadiums and hearing from people who have achieved success in those realms talk about how faith intersects with those activities.

 Light the World! takes place at The Catholic University of America in Washington, D.C.
 Students live in dorms, eat in dining halls, learn in classrooms, pray in sacred spaces, and have fun with one another around campus.
 They live college life for a week.
 They also visit a different impressive site in Washington, D.C. each day.